Sawmills, North Carolina

 Sawmills is a town in Caldwell County, North Carolina, United States.
-As of the 2010 census, the town population was 5,240.
+As of the 2020 census, Sawmills had a population of 5,020.
 It is part of the Hickory-Lenoir-Morganton Metropolitan Statistical Area.
-The town is named after the timber industry that formerly predominated in the area during its early history.
+The town is named after the sawmills that were set up in the community, due to the timber industry that formerly predominated in the area during its early history.

 History

 The community of Sawmills began in the late 1800s.
 The name "Sawmills" originates from the sawmills that were set up in the area due to the timber industry.
 The railroad system that ran through Caldwell County is one of the main reasons for the sawmills to locate in what would become the community of Sawmills.

 Sawmills was incorporated as a town in 1988.
 The nearby towns of Granite Falls and Hudson vying for potential business property in the area, is what led the Sawmills community to vote for incorporation.

 Geography

 Sawmills is located in southern Caldwell County, bordered by Hudson to the north and Granite Falls to the east.
 Lake Rhodhiss borders the town to the south.

 According to the U.S. Census Bureau, Sawmills has a total area of 17.2 sqkm, of which 0.02 sqkm, or 0.09%, is water.

 Sawmills Veterans Park is located on Lake Rhodhiss, providing trails and recreational facilities such as baseball fields, a soccer field, playground, boat launch area, and an 18-hole disc golf course.